Misconceptions about CSS Specificity

 Whenever a post about Specificity in CSS – and by extension the Cascade itself – gets published I get very excited as it’s a core concept of the language that everyone should know.
 The more articles on this, the better!

-However, I also sometimes raise one of my eyebrows as sometimes I, unfortunately, encounter something that’s just outright wrong.
+However, I also sometimes raise an eyebrow as from time to time I, unfortunately, encounter some parts that are not entirely correct of just outright wrong.

-To remove some of the confusion, here’s a list of misconceptions about Specificity in CSS …
+To remove some of the confusion, here’s a (short) list of misconceptions about Specificity in CSS …

 ~